 - 1. Establish, model, and enforce strong ethical standards in all District programs and operations. - 2.
-Implement and monitor strong internal controls (i.e., systems and procedures) that can limit opportunities to engage in fraud and related violations/misconduct, fraudulent conduct, identify irregularities, and reveal evidence of fraudulent conduct any such violation or misconduct after it occurs. - 3.
-Create and foster a climate that encourages and facilitates the timely reporting of possible fraud or other violations/misconduct address by this policy, including suspected fraud, or suspicious circumstances that should be further investigated. - 4.
+Implement and monitor strong internal controls (i.e., systems and procedures) that can limit opportunities to engage in fraud and related violations/misconduct, identify irregularities, and reveal evidence of any such violation or misconduct after it occurs. - 3.
+Create and foster a climate that encourages and facilitates the timely reporting of possible fraud or other violations/misconduct address by this policy, including suspicious circumstances that should be further investigated. - 4.
 Evaluate the District's obligation to further report any credible evidence of fraud or other violations or misconduct prohibited under this policy to appropriate state and/or federal authorities.
 This includes, but is not limited to, making the written disclosures and reports required under 2 C.F.R. §200.113, which is a federal regulation that applies because the District receives federal funding.
 For example, section 200.113 requires the District to submit written disclosures to certain federal and (in some cases) state officials when, in connection with the District's receipt of or application for federal funding, the District has credible evidence of (1) a violation of the federal False Claims Act; or (2) a violation of any federal criminal law involving fraud, conflict of interest, bribery, or improper gratuities. - 5.
-Diligently investigate all reasonably credible reports of fraud or possible fraud; and or other violations or misconduct prohibited under this policy.
+Diligently investigate all reasonably credible reports of possible fraud or other violations or misconduct prohibited under this policy.
 Except in the case of a report involving the District Administrator's own actions (in which case the Board or its designee shall direct an investigation), the District Administrator shall be responsible for initiating an appropriate investigation. - 6.
-When any instance of fraud or some other violation or misconduct prohibited under this policy has been is substantiated, engage in appropriate follow-up, including pursuing appropriate consequences and remedies and making any additional disclosures/referrals to outside entities. making additional state or federal reports and pursuing appropriate consequences and remedies (such as disciplinary action and/or referral for possible legal action).
+When any instance of fraud or some other violation or misconduct prohibited under this policy has been substantiated, engage in appropriate follow-up, including pursuing appropriate consequences and remedies and making any additional disclosures/referrals to outside entities.